-Question Cost reductions - there are a number of services of concern such as Children's Services and Highways, Transport and Recycling.
-It is too early in the year to draw the conclusion that some of the cost reductions not achievable.
-The reasoning is set out in Appendix B. How soon after the budget was set did services respond to say that cost reductions were not deliverable.
-It is a pattern that has been seen over a number of previous years.

-When has the Cabinet asked for a response from Services.
+Question Response Cost reductions - there are a number of Officer Comment: services of concern such as Children's The Cabinet in reviewing the report felt Services and Highways, Transport and that the commentary from Heads of Recycling.
+It is too early in the year to Service should be much stronger about draw the conclusion that some of the what services are doing to manage cost cost reductions not achievable.
+The reductions and action to be taken to reasoning is set out in Appendix B. How deliver the Service within the budget soon after the budget was set did allocated.
+There will therefore be a services respond to say that cost greater degree of challenge through the reductions were not deliverable.
+It is a performance reviews. pattern that has been seen over a number of previous years.
+Cabinet Member Comment: Services saying that they cannot deliver When has the Cabinet asked for a savings already in Quarter 1 does raise response from Services. questions about the IBP (Integrated Business Planning) process and what is included in the FRM (Finance Resource